damonlynch/showinfilemanager/README.md

     """
 ```

 On Windows, for now only the stock file manager is returned.
-That can change in future releases.
+That could change in future releases.

 On Linux, the file manager is probed using `xdg-mime query default inode/directory`, and the resulting `.desktop` file
 is parsed to extract the file manager command.